cvxgrp/CVXR/README.md

 ## Note

-This package is soon to be released on CRAN.
-When it appears on CRAN, you install it like any other package.
+This package is now released on CRAN, so you can now release it like any other package.

 ## Installation